willi-kappler/narwin/README.md

 (Keywords: evolution, genetic, scientific computing)

-The narvin library allows you to write programs with evolutionary algorithms easily.
+The narwin library allows you to write programs with evolutionary algorithms easily.

-It uses num_crunch underneath so that you can run your simulation on a cluster (HPC).
+It uses [num_crunch](https://github.com/willi-kappler/num_crunch) underneath so that you can run your simulation on a cluster (HPC).

 ## FAQ
-- Why is it called narvin ?
+- Why is it called narwin ?
-    It's a wordplay Nim (programming language) + Darvin (evolution) = narvin
+    It's a wordplay Nim (programming language) + Darwin (evolution) = narwin

 ## License